 Snake Cake with Venom Glaze

-Something tasty this way comes: a ganache-covered cheesecake is stenciled with a green design.
-A coiled serpent augurs a dessert hour full of surprises.
+Something tasty this way comes: a ganache-covered cheesecake.
+Stenciled with a green design, a coiled serpent augurs a dessert hour full of surprises.
 Beneath this coating lurks a chocolate cheesecake and chocolate crust.
 Maybe good witches do exist after all.

 - Servings: 12

 - 1/2 cup plus 2 tablespoons all-purpose flour

 - 2 ounces (4 tablespoons) unsalted butter

 - 2 tablespoons plus 1 1/2 teaspoons granulated sugar